mocaspike150/mocaspike150.github.io/index.md

     </div>
 ---

-At the Museum of Chinese in America (MOCA), a national cultural institution that tells the untold stories in the making of America through the lens of the Chinese immigrant experience, visitors are greeted with the Chinese proverb: *“A journey of a thousand miles begins with a single step.”* It is our way of honoring the pioneering spirit of not only Chinese immigrants but all immigrants who sacrificed and dared to take the first step that blazed a path for future generations in America.
+At the Museum of Chinese in America (MOCA), a national cultural institution that tells the untold stories in the making of America through the lens of the Chinese immigrant experience, visitors are greeted with the Chinese proverb: “*A journey of a thousand miles begins with a single step.*” It is our way of honoring the pioneering spirit of not only Chinese immigrants but all immigrants who sacrificed and dared to take the first step that blazed a path for future generations in America.

-With 2019 being the 150th anniversary of the historic moment when a golden spike was driven into the ground at Promontory Summit in Utah to mark the completion of the Transcontinental Railroad, the Museum has launched the **MOCA Spike 150 initiative** to not only honor the resilience, grit, and ingenuity symbolized by the thousands of Chinese laborers responsible for this milestone but of all immigrants in America.
-This nine-month initiative will feature a series of fundraising events, the biggest of which will be the TCS NYC Marathon on November 3 where we are inviting runners to follow in the footsteps of this country's first pioneers and make history by supporting MOCA.
+In 2019, MOCA celebrates the 150th anniversary of the historic moment when a golden spike was driven into the ground at Promontory Summit in Utah to mark the completion of the Transcontinental Railroad.
+In honor of this American milestone, MOCA has launched the **MOCA Spike 150 initiative** to honor the resilience, grit, and ingenuity symbolized by the thousands of laborers—many of whom were of Chinese ancestry—who labored and gave their lives to the building of America.
+This nine-month journey will allow MOCA to tell 150 untold stories in the making of America as participants of MOCA Spike 150 run across the country culminating in the TCS NYC Marathon on November 3, 2019.
+MOCA welcomes you to join its effort.
+MOCA welcomes runners to follow in the footsteps of this country’s first pioneers and make history.

-More details coming soon....
+More details coming soon….